IBM/ibm-vpc-file-csi-driver/README.md

 | Volume Resizing       | Expand the volume by specifying a new size in the [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) (PVC).| ✅ |
 | Volume Snapshots      | Create and restore volume snapshots.| ❌ |
 | Volume Cloning        | Create a new volume from an existing volume.| ❌ |

-For more imformation visit the public documentation of file addon for IKS and ROKS at [IBM Cloud File Storage Share CSI Driver](https://cloud.ibm.com/docs/containers?topic=containers-storage-file-vpc-apps).

 ## Supported platforms